batpigandme/data_visualization_survey/viz_survey_analysis.md

-Get only records with responses to "thought leaders" question.
+Get only records with responses to "thought leaders" question.[^whom]

 ```r